 Compensation is calculated based on the contents of the medical report.
-A claim may take longer to complete if the report is disputed by the defendant’s solicitors or insurer, or further medical evidence is required.
+A claim may take longer to complete if the defendant’s solicitors or insurer dispute the report, or further medical evidence is required.

 Can I get an interim payment?

 An interim payment describes when part of a likely compensation award is paid in advance.

-Interim payments can be awarded when the claimant is unable to work due to your injuries.
+Interim payments can be awarded when you are unable to work due to your injuries.
 Interim payments may also be possible if you need to cover urgent expenses such as treatment or car repairs.